 Gum or periodontal gum disease is a condition that is caused by bacteria found in dental plaque (the sticky substance that forms on your teeth).
 When your body is exposed to this bacteria, it leads to inflammation and destruction of the gums and other supporting structures in the mouth.

 During the early stages of periodontal gum disease (gingivitis), the condition can actually be reversed and cured.
-But once it advances, symptoms can only be managed to prevent the disease from advancing any further.
+However, gingivitis will progress to periodontitis.
+At that stage, the bony support of your teeth begins to deteriorate.
+Once that happens, there is no re-growing of lost bone support.
+The destruction has to be managed to prevent the disease from advancing any further.

 Gum disease is a leading cause of tooth loss, and almost 50 percent of Americans have some form of it.
 Gingivitis and periodontitis are common types of gum disease.